 2. VPN connection for one year

 Since we are talking about the internet: Do you use a VPN whenever you log in to public WIFI networks?
-You should!
+You absolutely should!
 Without a Virtual Private Network, it is fairly easy to hack into your smartphone or laptop and to steal your data, log into your accounts and do god-knows-what with the information.
-This can get you into even more trouble if you have client or customer data on your devices.
+This can get you into even more trouble if you have client’s or customer’s data on your devices.